Of all the ancient foods enjoying massive revivals in popularity, turmeric may be the biggest star of them all.

 Takeaway: Curcumin shows massive potential as a natural pain and inflammation reliever without the side effects of prescription and over the counter (OTC) drugs.

-#2 Potential Alternative for Inflammatory Bowel Disease (IBD): Curcumin may provide an effective, less expensive and more tolerated option for inflammatory bowel disease (IBD, sometimes referred to as IBS).
+#2 Potential Alternative for Inflammatory Bowel Disease (IBD): Curcumin may provide an effective, less expensive and more tolerated option for inflammatory bowel disease.
 In one 3 month study, participants were given curcumin and the results showed curcumin had inhibitory effects on major inflammatory mechanisms.
 This suggests that it is a bright prospect as a treatment for IBD.